🍡 mochi

 • mochi:hydrate:visible — wrapped.

-• mochi:defer — handled by the server-island endpoint instead (see below).
+• mochi:defer — handled by the server-island endpoint instead, not by a boundary.

 What gets caught